Markdown Tutorial

 Reference-style links use a second set of square brackets [text][id]

-, inside which you place a lable of your choosing to identify the link.
+, inside which you place a label of your choosing to identify the link.

 Q: Why we use reference-style links?